 Excellent!
-Our panorama has been generated after tens seconds.
+Our panorama has been generated after tens of seconds.
 Now we can see our red visibility cloak, that spreads far out from the summit (Pic.
 3,4).
-On your right you are able to see the most prominent peaks, that can be covered when you are on the top (Pic.
+On your right you are able to see the most prominent peaks, which can be covered when you are on the top (Pic.
 3).

-Having this panorama ready you can zoom in & out to gain the perspective as you want.
+Having this panorama ready you can zoom in & out to gain the perspective you want.
 Taking into account the buttons on your top right you are able to adjust this panorama for your needs.
 I always choose 3 of 5 buttons: “Horizon”, “All summits” and “Visibility cloak”.
 You can follow me, making them active.
-Finally You will gain a view as per as above (Pic.
+Finally, You will gain a view as per as above (Pic.
 4).
-As you may have noticed the “Horizon” buton can help you to determine the furthest possible view, whilst the visibility cloak seems to be really faint.
+As you may have noticed the “Horizon” button can help you to determine the furthest possible view, whilst the visibility cloak seems to be really faint.

 Transfer the panorama to Google Earth

-Let’s go to the main issue in this topic, namely how to manage the Heywhatsthat long distance views in the Google Earth tool.
+Let’s go to the main issue in this topic, namely how to manage the Heywhatsthat long-distance views in the Google Earth tool.

 – a purple cross, that displays your summit,